cjdbarlow/Part-One/neurotransmitters.md

 ##NMDA

-N-methyl D-asparate receptor is an ionotropic receptor that is:
+N-methyl D-aspartate receptor is an ionotropic receptor that is:
 * Agonised by glutamate
     * Glycine is co-agonist
 * Voltage dependent